Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 ---

-## 📦 Automated Deployment with AWS CodeDeploy & CloudFormation
+## Provisioning Production Resources Using AWS CloudFormation
-The deployment process began with AWS CloudFormation provisioning a production-grade EC2 instance along with its complete networking infrastructure.
+📦 Automated Deployment with AWS CodeDeploy & CloudFormation The deployment process began with AWS CloudFormation provisioning a production-grade EC2 instance along with its complete networking infrastructure.
 This included a virtual private cloud, subnets, route tables, an internet gateway, and a security group.
 The EC2 instance, tagged as “webserver,” was designed specifically to host the live application and was intentionally separated from the development environment to maintain a clear boundary.

 Using infrastructure as code, CloudFormation enabled automated and version-controlled deployments.
 Rollback and cleanup policies were configured to prevent failed or partial launches.
 This approach ensured consistent environments and reduced manual errors.